-Celebrate Barksdale Family Cookout – Annual Community hosted family cookout event organized to honor our active duty Air Force, Reserves, civil service employees and their families.
-Hamburgers, hot dogs, chips, cold drinks and beer are provided.
+Celebrate Barksdale Festival – Annual Community hosted family cookout event organized to honor our active duty Air Force, Reserves, civil service employees and their families.
+Hamburgers, hot dogs, chips, and cold drinks are provided.

 Celebrate Barksdale Golf Tournament – This annual golf tournament is a community event organized to honor our active duty Air Force, Reserves and civil service employees.
 It is a day of golf promoting fellowship and physical activity provided to our Airmen free of charge.

 Operation Bright Holiday – Operation Bright Holidays is an annual program that collects money from donors and local businesses to help Airmen who can’t afford to go home for the holidays.
 These Airmen are top-performing Airmen who are recommended by their supervisors and First Sergeants.

 MAC Scholarship – A five-year program was developed to provide $1,000 scholarships to 20 deserving Airmen each year.
 Scholarship applications will be distributed by the base each spring, and a committee of MAC members will review the applications and select the scholarship winners each July.